IT-Support-L2/Wheel_of_Python/README.md

 # Wheel_of_Python
-Funny game to play  😃 coded with Python.
+An assessment turned into a Funny game to play  😃 coded with Python.
 Enjoy 😜